zudochkin/awesome-newsletters/README.md

 - [ReactJS Newsletter](http://reactjsnewsletter.com/).
 The free, weekly newsletter of the best React.js news and articles.
 - [React Native Newsletter](http://reactnative.cc/).
 Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
-- [Fullstack React](http://newsletter.fullstackreact.com/).
-Newsletter about the React ecosystem with an emphasis on useful libraries, tutorials and code.
-[Archive](http://newsletter.fullstackreact.com/issues).
 - [The React Digest](https://www.getrevue.co/profile/the-react-digest).
 A hand-picked weekly selection of the best React JS resources.
 - [React Digest](https://reactdigest.net/).
 A weekly newsletter for React developers with top 5 links.
 [Archive](https://reactdigest.net/digests).
 - [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
 - [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 - [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
-- [ActReact](https://www.actreact.io).
-Learn React from the best content in the community, weekly in your inbox.
 - [This Week In React](https://this-week-in-react.org/).
 Weekly coverage of interesting pull requests, discussions, and RFCs around React Core and React DOM.
 Coming out every Friday.
 - [Tiny React](https://tinyreact.email).
 Top 3 React articles of the week in your inbox.
 - [React Explained](https://www.getrevue.co/profile/react-explained).
 A weekly newsletter for people learning React.